DennisKo/perseus/README.md

+# Perseus - A React + GraphQL boilerplate

 Perseus tries to supply a good starting point to build a Monorepo FullStack React/GraphQL App which can be deployed by a single command `now`.

 The project combines: